dasoldasol/dasoldasol.github.io/_posts/EBS.md

+## EBS Types
+- General Purpose SSD(gp2) : MAX IOPS 16,000, Most Work Loads
+- Provisioned IOPS SSD(io1) : 64,000, Databases
+- Throughput Optimized HDD(st1) : 500, Big Data & Data Warehouse
+- Cold HDD(sc1) : 250
+- EBS Magnetic(standard) : 40-200 (not used)

 ## Volume & Snapshot
 - Volume : exist on EBS. always on same AZ
-- Snapshot : exist on S3. incremental. stop the instance before taking snapshots.
+- Snapshot : exist on S3. incremental.(only the blocks changed since the last) stop the instance before taking snapshots.
+- You can change EBS volume sizes on the fly
 - migrate to another AZ : snapshot -> create AMI from snapshot -> use the AMI to launch instance in new AZ
 - migrate to another region : snapshot -> create AMI from snapshot -> copy AMI to another region -> use the copied AMI to launch instance in new region
 - when EC2 instance terminated.. : root device volume deleted, additional volumes NOT deleted by default